 How to Calculate Margin in Indices Trading

-Now if Your Indices Trading Leverage is 100:1
+Now if Your Stock Indices Trading Leverage is 100:1

-When indices trading if you have $1,000 and use option 100:1 and buy 1 standard lot for $100,000 your margin on this indices trading transaction is the $1000 dollars in your stock indices trading account, this margin is the money that you will lose is your open transaction goes against you the other $99,000 that is borrowed, they will close the open indices trading transactions automatically once your $1,000 has been taken by the stock indices trading market.
+When indices trading if you have $1,000 & use option 100:1 and buy 1 standard lot for $100,000 your margin on this indices trade is the $1000 dollars in your stock indices trading account, this margin is the money that you will lose if your open trade goes against you the other $99,000 that is borrowed, they will close the open indices trade transactions automatically once your $1,000 has been taken by stock indices trading market.

-For 20% requirement before closing your stock indices trades automatically, then your indices trading transactions will be closed once your balance gets to $200
+For 20% requirement before closing your stock indices trades automatically, then your indices trades will be closed once your balance gets to $200

-For 50% requirement of this level before closing your stock indices trades automatically, then your indices trading transactions will be closed once your balance gets to $500
+For 50% requirement of this level before closing your stock indices trades automatically, then your indices trades will be closed once your balance gets to $500

-If they set 100% requirement of this level before closing your open positions automatically, then your indices trade will be closed once your balance gets to $1,000: Meaning the trade will close out as soon as you execute it because even if you pay 1 pip spread your account balance will get to $990 and the needed percentage is 100% i.e. 1,000 dollars, therefore your orders will immediately get closed.
+If they set 100% requirement of this level before closing your open trade positions automatically, then your indices trade will be closed once your balance gets to $1,000: Meaning the trade will close out as soon as you execute it because even if you pay 1 pips spread your account balance will get to $990 & the needed percentage is 100% i.e. 1,000 dollars, therefore your orders will immediately get closed.

-Most indices brokers do not set 100% requirement, but there are those that set 100% or 50% are not suitable for you at all, choose those set 20% margin requirements, in fact, those that set at 20% are some of the best because the likely hood they close out your open indices trade is reduced as shown in the examples below.
+Most indices brokers do not set 100% requirement, but there are those who set 100% or 50% are not suitable for you at all, choose those set 20% margin requirements, in fact, those indices brokers that set at 20% are some of the best because the likely hood they close-out your open indices trade is reduced as displayed in example below.

-To know about this margin level which is calculated by your MetaTrader 4 stock indices trading platform automatically - The MT4 Indices Trading Platform will display this as "Indices Trading Margin Requirement", This will be displayed as a percentage the higher the margin percentage the less likely your trades are to get closed.
+To know about this margin level which is calculated by your MetaTrader 4 platform automatically - the MetaTrader 4 Indices Trading Platform will display this as "Indices Margin Requirement", This will be displayed as a percent the higher the margin percent the less likely your trades are to get closed.

-For Example if - for a indices broker requiring 20% margin requirement
+For Examples if - for a broker requiring 20% margin requirement

 Using 100:1 leverage